 Ancestral Modern: Australian Aboriginal Art from the Kaplan & Levi Collection

 Tommy Mitchell.
 Walu, 2008.
 Synthetic polymer paint on canvas, 40 x 60 in.
-Seattle Art Museum, Promised gift of Margaret Levi and Robert Kaplan. © Tommy Mitchell.
+Promised gift of Margaret Levi and Robert Kaplan to the Seattle Art Museum. © Tommy Mitchell.
 Courtesy American Federation of Arts

 Rover Thomas.
 Home Country, 1984.
 Natural pigments on canvas, 53 x 68 in.
 Promised gift of Margaret Levi and Robert Kaplan (T2011.55.155) © Artist’s Estate, courtesy Warmun Art Centre

 - Curator and Collector Conversation: Ancestral Modern Fri, Jun 23, 2017

 - Curator’s Tour: Ancestral Modern Thu, Aug 3, 2017

 - Educator Workshop: Aboriginal Ancestors Thu, Sep 7, 2017

 This exhibition presents art that is modern in date and belongs to an artistic tradition that can be traced back fifty thousand years.
 Australian Aboriginals have long painted on bodies, rocks, and the ground as part of ceremonies.
 Since the early 1970s, they have also been making large rectangular paintings on canvas and other durable artworks to sell to people outside their communities as a way of gaining recognition and respect for their laws and sacred beliefs.
 The exhibition title—Ancestral Modern—expresses how these transcultural artworks embody both the old and the new in this extraordinary tradition.